 This is what you'll need to do:

-Remove the spark plug wire that is attached to the center of the distributor cap and attach the HEI spark tester to this wire.
+Remove the spark plug wire that is attached to the center of the distributor cap.

 NOTE: The other end of this spark plug wire must remain attached to the ignition coil (this is important!, look at the photo to see how I've done it).

 Attach the HEI spark tester to the high tension wire wire (as shown in the photo).